 Below are the answers, keep reading,

 Valley Temple of Khafre is located on the east side of the causeway leading from the burial chamber.
-The structure of this temple is preserved very well and perfectly.
-The temple is made up of megalithic blocks protected with granite and floors are of polished white calcite.
+The structure of this temple preserves very well and perfectly.
+The temple makes up of megalithic blocks protect with granite and floors of polished white calcite.

-The main hall of the temple is of ‘T’ shape.
+The main hall of the temple is of a ‘T’ shape.
 There are symmetrical rooms on either side of the hall, which had 24 statues of the Pharaoh Khafre.
 Only one has been found, which is now in the Cairo Museum.
-And these statues of king Khafre were made of diorite.
+And these statues of king Khafre make of diorite.

 The one statue found is Khafre enthroned, you can have a look at it in the Cairo Museum.

 There are still rumors about what purpose this temple had!
-Some theory says the temple was used for the mummification of the king before the burial as the temple was near the burial chamber.
-And others say, the temple was used for the “opening of the mouth” ceremony, where the “ka” entered the dead body.
+Some theory says the temple uses for the mummification of the king before the burial as the temple near the burial chamber.
+And others say, the temple uses for the “opening of the mouth” ceremony, where the “ka” entered the dead body.

 What does the word ‘ka’ mean?
 “Ka” is a spiritual part of the soul in Egyptian mythology, which survived even after death.

 The first massive sculpture of Egyptian history: The Great Sphinx.
 If you see the statue of a great sphinx from its front side, it will look like it is protecting the Pyramid of Khafre.
 The statue of the great sphinx depicts the body of a lion and the face of king Khafre.

 The entire statue makes from the bedrock of the Giza plateau.
 If noticed closely and attentively, the rocks used in constructing the valley temple would appear to be excavated from this bedrock only.